hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 We need hiking classes to act as an intake mechanism, drawing students into the field and equipping them to explore.
 And maybe we just want them to enjoy the natural world!
-This is a statement about *value* rather than *utility*.
+In others, we value mathematical culture for its own sake, and not just its utility.

 Some students seem to have a natural yen for walking.
-They can walk faster, and for longer distances; some hike outside of class, run the school club, and participate in competitions.
+They can walk faster, and for longer distances; some hike outside of class, join the school club, and even do it competitively.
 Maybe we should channel our resources towards these "natural walkers" and let the rest opt out.
 But walking is a skill that can be developed, and most of these